English National Curriculum - Science

 Contact: [email protected]

-Resources: A small object (such as a marble or penny), a large clear container filled with water, a mini whiteboard, modelling clay, water, a variety of containers (such as large bottles with the tops cut off or large measuring cylinders) and weighing scales.
+Resources: A small object (such as a marble or penny), a large clear container filled with water, a mini whiteboard, modelling clay, water, a variety of clear containers (such as large bottles with the tops cut off, or large measuring cylinders) and weighing scales.

-Core Handout (2): An investigation sheet for the children to record their predictions, fair testing, results and conclusions.
+Core Handout (2): An investigation sheet for the children to record their question, predictions, variables, results and conclusions.

 Expert film